 It’s really encouraging and I can’t wait to get all 60 days done.

-My skin is super-smooth and supple, not dry at all.
-It glows too (although still rosy-pink from the laser).
-The colour is evening out, but very slowly and subtly.
-I still have diffuse red patches under the skin and yellowy-gold patches.
+Over the next few weeks my skin is super-smooth and supple, not dry at all.
+It glows too although it’s still rosy-in colour.
+I still have diffuse red and yellowy-gold patches under the skin.
+But the colour is evening out slowly and subtly.
 And possibly my pores also look a bit smaller.

-I also feel the slight pigment bleed from my lips is clearing so there’s a crisper, cleaner line to them.
+I’m also sporting a few spots in places they haven’t appeared for years!
+But they dry-out and heal super-quick.
+I also think the pigment bleed from my lips is clearing so there’s a crisper, cleaner line to them.
 I like this.
-The pink cold sore scar on the left of my lower lip seems to be fading too.
+A pink cold sore scar on the left of my lower lip seems to be fading too.

-Woah.
-My skin turned a weird orangey-pink colour for a few days.
+My skin turned a weird orangey-pink colour for a few days!
 Very Oompa Loompa.
 I remained calm and stopped using the laser.
-It disappeared after 2 rest days and some exfoliation.
-Then I continued to complete my final session with no other dramas!
+It disappeared after two rest days and some gentle exfoliation.
+Then, I resumed to complete my final session with no other dramas!

 Here’s a comparison photo taken the day after the final session.